Quang X. Pham: Career

 In 2010, Pham was a candidate for California's Republican nomination in the 47th Congressional District, but dropped his candidacy during the race.

 In 2015, Pham founded Espero Pharmaceuticals and Jacksonville Pharmaceuticals and is currently the Chairman and CEO.
 Espero was called the "fastest growing company" in Northeast Florida in 2017.
 Due to his efforts with Espero, Pham earned the Florida EY Entrepreneur of the Year Award in 2017 and 2018.

 He has served on the boards of the Marines Memorial Association, Orange County Forum, and Chapman University Business School Board of Advisers.

 Personal life

 Pham and his family immigrated from Vietnam to the United States when Pham was 10 years old and lived in California.
-Pham and his wife moved to Jacksonville, Florida in 2011.
+Pham and his family moved to Ponte Vedra Beach, Florida in 2011.